EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

-Early in the trial, an episode occurred when defense counsel brought to the Court's attention that after an instruction to a witness not to discuss his testimony during a break in his testimony for lunch, Ira and Marvin Kurzban had approached the witness and had a discussion --- with an open deposition transcript in hand.
+Early in the trial, an episode occurred when defense counsel brought to the Court's attention that after an instruction to a witness not to discuss his testimony during a break in his testimony for lunch, Ira and Marvin Kurzban had approached the witness and had a discussion---with an open deposition transcript in hand.
 Marvin Kurzban responded, "That's a lie."
 The Kurzbans then explained that they had the transcript open because they were looking at it, but that they were not